-- Overnight snowshoeing tour of the northern lights with dog sledding in Alaska
+- Overnight tour of the northern lights in Talkeetna with snowshoeing and dog sledding

-- Learn about the Aurora Borealis and the Alaskan night sky with insightful commentary from the hotel's resident astronomy expert
+- Learn about the mysterious Aurora Borealis from an astronomy expert

 - Experience the thrill of dogsledding with instruction from a trainer at a 2012 Iditarod Champion Kennel